Know it alls - annoying

 While many of us become more isolated as we age, it's not too late to develop new friendships and reinforce important relationships by volunteering, joining a club or social group and seeing friends or family often.

 Chronic stress can play a role in increasing the risk of developing dementia, as it can damage certain areas of the brain that affect thinking, memory and emotional response.
 However, it is worth noting that studies suggest that chronic stress alone does not cause dementia.

 You can cope with stress in a variety of ways, but noticing that you suffer from it in the first place is key to understanding how to deal with it.
 Incorporate relaxation exercises into your daily routine, in the same way that you would any sort of physical activity.

 Stress and anxiety can also affect your ability to sleep so it is important to consult your GP if you think you are stressed and are having trouble sleeping.
 While there is no conclusive evidence that lack of sleep leads to dementia, those who have breathing problems while sleeping are at greater risk of developing dementia symptoms as less oxygen is able to reach the brain.
 Changes in your ability to sleep soundly is common in those suffering with Alzheimer's.
 See our tips on natural remedies to help you sleep, but do be sure to check your options with your GP.

-Disclaimer: Not every diet or regime is right for everyone.
+Disclaimer: The information on our diet and fitness pages is only intended as an informal guide and should not be treated as a substitute for medical advice.
 Gransnet would urge you to consult your GP before you begin any diet if you're concerned about your weight, have existing health conditions and/or are taking medication.

 Please login first.